 Although when you shoot in manual mode you will have creative control over all the settings for a good landscape photo, since you will be selecting a particular aperture value based on your lens' sweet spot, you can choose to shoot your landscape photos in aperture priority mode.

 “BUT I DIDN”T GET A GREAT SHOT WITH THOSE SETTINGS!!!”
 I hear you scream.

 Well… yeah.
 I mean, you probably got something ok, but it isn’t what you were thinking about in your head.

-Settings depend on the light and there is simply no way we can know what light you are shooting in.
+Landscape photography camera settings depend on the amount of light, quality of light in the scene and there is simply no way we can know what light you are shooting in.
 And a good landscape photograph also depends on many other factors.

 Let’s look at a few more nuanced questions that will serve you better than asking the best camera settings for landscape photography.

 How about, “How do I get a great landscape photograph?”